 - Check for constipation and diarrhea: Be alert to the first signs of constipation and diarrhea since these problems can lead to piles when left unchecked.
 Diarrhea results in frequent and watery stools, while constipation causes the baby’s poop to become hard and lumpy.
 Acting fast on treating them will minimize the risk of developing hemorrhoids.

 - Correct potty practice: Tell the toddler not to strain to poop.
 Also, do not force them to finish pooping in a stipulated time.
 Let them sit on the potty chair or toilet and wait until they naturally feel the urge to relieve themselves.
 This potty practice can prevent straining and inflammation of hemorrhoids in toddlers.
+The potty should be appropriate size for them or a foot stool can be used if the toilet is being used.
+The knees should ideally be higher than the hips.

 - Balanced diet: Give the toddler the right mix of solid food, which includes high fiber food items.
 Get them to drink enough water so that they are always hydrated.